emacs-eask/cli/docs/content/Development-API/_index.en.md

 Scope that temporary makes archives available.

-`ARCHIVES` can either be a string or a list of strings.
+The argument `ARCHIVES` can either be a string or a list of strings.

 ```elisp
 (eask-with-archives "melpa"